Claude Opus · GLM · Kimi LLM-Driven Engineering OpenFOAM 13

 Intensity I = 5 % → k = 1.5·(U·I)² = 13.5 m²/s².
 Length scale Lt = 0.07·Lref = 0.133 m → ω = k½/(Cμ¼·Lt) ≈ 50 s−1.
 Wall patches: kqRWallFunction, omegaWallFunction, nutkWallFunction.

-05 Geometry Optimisation
+05 Geometry Optimization

 Taming the Tummy: Parametric Shape Modification

 The ventral belly is aerodynamically the most problematic region of the bear geometry.
 It presents a large, rounded protrusion to the underbody flow, creates a horseshoe vortex at the ground junction, and drives early separation on the trailing curve of the rump.
-The optimiser targets only this zone using a smooth blend function — ensuring C¹ continuity, with no sharp ridges that would artificially trip the boundary layer.
+The optimizer targets only this zone using a smooth blend function — ensuring C¹ continuity, with no sharp ridges that would artificially trip the boundary layer.

 Geometry morphing animation

 Fig. 3 Geometry morph animation (loop).
 Orange = tummy modification zone (Z < 0.52 m).
-Ghost outlines show the original (blue) and fully-optimised (green) geometry simultaneously.
+Ghost outlines show the original (blue) and fully-optimized (green) geometry simultaneously.
 Cross-sections at z = 0.10, 0.20, 0.30, 0.45 m reveal the progressive inward squeeze of the belly profile.
 Side and front silhouettes confirm the upper body remains unchanged.

 Blend Function Implementation

-# Python — parametric tummy optimiser
+# Python — parametric tummy optimizer

 # Acts only below z = 0.522 m (lower 55% of body height)